Bill Cosby goes on trial, his legacy and freedom at stake

 NORRISTOWN, Pa.
-(AP) — Bill Cosby went on trial Monday on charges he drugged and sexually assaulted a woman more than a decade ago, with a prosecutor warning the jury not to fall into the trap of confusing the 79-year-old comedian with the beloved family man he played on TV.
+(AP) — Bill Cosby went on trial Monday on charges he drugged and sexually assaulted a woman more than a decade ago, with prosecutors immediately introducing evidence the 79-year-old TV star once known as America’s Dad had done it before to someone else.

+The prosecution’s opening witness was not the person Cosby is charged with violating, but another woman, who broke down in tears as she testified that the comedian abused her in the mid-1990s at a hotel bungalow in Los Angeles.

+Cosby is on trial on charges he assaulted Andrea Constand, a former employee of Temple University’s basketball program, at his suburban Philadelphia mansion in 2004.
+His good-guy reputation already in ruins, he could get 10 years in prison if convicted.

 “She couldn’t say no,” Feden said.
 “She can’t move, she can’t talk.
 Completely paralyzed.
 Frozen.
 Lifeless.”

-Defense lawyer Brian McMonagle immediately attacked what he said were inconsistencies in Constand’s story, disputed that Constand was incapacitated, and made the case that she and Cosby, who was married, had a romantic relationship.
+Cosby attorney Brian McMonagle countered by attacking what he said were inconsistencies in Constand’s story.
+McMonagle also disputed that Constand was incapacitated and made the case that she and Cosby had a romantic relationship.
 McMonagle said Cosby gave her the cold and allergy medicine Benadryl only after she complained she couldn’t sleep.

 “I want to be the person that I would like to have if the tables were turned,” she said.
 “Right now it’s the jury’s job and the jury’s decision to determine guilt or innocence.
 It’s not mine or anyone else’s.”